Faster and More Resilient Supply Chains for the New Norm

 Since 2018, most probably because of the pandemic, the pace of business has changed by an order of magnitude.
 Supply chain planning processes have sped up from quarterly to monthly and from monthly to weekly.
-As a result, digitalization has become an imperative for all leading companies.
-The future belongs to those who can move even faster and use technology to maximize the velocity of doing business.
+As a result, digitalization has become imperative for all leading companies.
+The future belongs to those who can move even faster and are focusing on supply chain optimization technologies to maximize the velocity of doing business.

 Above capabilities are possible by embedding machine learning techniques in a true digital twin of the supply chain to be able to predict, respond and learn from experiences constantly.
-There are many underlying events in the supply chain that are tell-tale signs of disruptions such as gradual changes in demand, recurring supplier delays, key equipment failures, or abrupt changes in the buyer behavior.
+Optimizing your supply chain technologies can predict the many underlying events in the supply chain that are tell-tale signs of disruptions such as gradual changes in demand, recurring supplier delays, key equipment failures, or abrupt changes in the buyer behavior.

 In the absence of continuous planning, every plan is obsolete before it is even executed.
 Customers want reliable and accurate answers in real-time.
 Companies need to respond in real-time and be prepared for what is predictable.
-Most high frequency and low impact events are indeed predictable.
+Most high-frequency and low-impact events are indeed predictable.
 The opposite, such as Covid-19 or blockage of the Suez Canal may not be.
-However, with a true digital representation of the supply chain, using a S&OE augmented planning system, the alternatives are immediately apparent to make the right decisions and to maneuver around the disruptions.
+However, with a true digital representation of the supply chain, using an S&OE augmented planning system, the alternatives are immediately apparent to make the right decisions and to maneuver around the disruptions.

 In summary, systems are intended to increase the velocity of doing business.
 Given the large amount of data that are currently available to supply chains, it is imperative that they can sense the data, measure the impact and respond effectively while learning from their experiences.
-This is what supply chain 4.0 is all about: big data and intelligence.
+This is why so many companies are optimizing their supply chain technologies.
+And this is what supply chain 4.0 is all about: big data and intelligence.
 Learn more about how a continuum of S&OP and S&OE can help you to keep increasing the velocity of your supply chain at Adexa.